 Are summers downtime for you?
 I’m always busy, but we try to go on vacation.
 Last year, we went to Bali for

 3 ½ weeks.
 This summer, we’ll spend two or three weeks in Europe.
 Singers have to sing year-round—there are festivals, weddings, all kinds of things.
 I’m also working on some new music I’m excited about.

 Where’s your favorite place to drink rosé in the Hamptons?
 Usually in someone’s backyard.
 We have some good friends with nice houses, and you don’t really need to go out.
 I miss New York and the Hamptons.
 I lived in New York for 15 years.
 We have more friends on the East Coast than we do on the West Coast.
 But, we’re going to be in the Hamptons July 13 for an event with Hamptons magazine.
 The Hamptons and rosé are the perfect combination.

-Photographed by Doug Inglish/Trunk Archive; Styled by William Graper
+Photography by: Photographed by Doug Inglish/Trunk Archive; Styled by William Graper